How to Solve the “It’s Not My Problem” Problem

 “Why didn’t the garbage man clean this up?”
 The elderly couple groans.

-“How does that old couple live like this?”
+“How can that couple live like this?”
 A passerby asks.

-I mean, sure, the bag being broken out of the box is Hefty’s QA team’s problem.
-Or the problem of the consumer who, instead of recycling (of course, because the environment is not her problem), tosses an old pizza box into her trash can and tears it when she tries to remove it.
+I mean, sure, the bag being broken before it is used is a problem for Hefty’s QA team.
+Or the problem of the consumer who, instead of recycling (of course, because the environment is not her problem), tosses an old pizza box into her trash can and the bag tear when she tries to remove it from the canister.